ynput/OpenPype/website/docs/artist_hosts_maya.md

 maya/<Layer>/<Layer>
 ```

-Doing **Pype → Reset Resolution** will set correct resolution on camera.
+Doing **OpenPype → Reset Resolution** will set correct resolution on camera.

 Scene is now ready for submission and should publish without errors.